"Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit."

 What is coaching?

-Coaching emerged as an approach to help people maximize their potential.
-It’s a partnership in which a coach taps into their client’s resourcefulness, values, talents, and beliefs to help them overcome obstacles and generate compelling action plans to meet their goals.
+Coaching emerged as an approach to help people maximize their potential as they navigate personal and professional goals.
+It’s a partnership in which a coach taps into their client’s resourcefulness, values, talents, and beliefs to help them overcome obstacles and adversity, and generate compelling action plans to meet goals and to build a life worth living.

 Can't anyone call themselves a coach?

-Unfortunately.
-And "coaches" with minimal or no training sometimes give the rest of us a bad rap.
-That's why you should ask if your coach is an International Coach Federation Member and/or Certified.
+Unfortunately, yes.
+However, "coaches" with minimal or no training give the rest of us a bad rap.
+That's why you should ask your prospective coach if they are an International Coach Federation Member and/or Certified.
 If they are, that means they adhere to proven coaching methodologies, have taken Accredited Coaching Training Programs, abide by the highest code of professional ethics and accountability, and have mentor coaching and supervision.

 What qualifies you as a coach?

-Apart from having coached dozens of clients and colleagues over the past few years, I have over 300 hours of formal training in Applied Positive Psychology, Coaching Psychology, Transition Management, and Grief Support.
+Apart from having coached and mentored dozens of clients and colleagues over the past six years, I have over 300 hours of formal training in Applied Positive Psychology, Coaching Psychology, Transition Management, and Grief Support.
 I've had mentor coaching and supervision and continue my professional development and education through active participation in the Connecticut Chapter of the International Coach Federation.
+Additionally, I am pursuing my Masters of Science degree in Applied Positive Psychology & Coaching Psychology at the University of East London.

 Why do people hire a coach?